 How to Make Trey Chamhoi:

-Steamed Fish with Lemongrass and Galangal in Spicy Lime Sauce
+Spicy Steamed Fish with Lemongrass and Galangal

 As usual, to keep it authentic, I will be using mudfish/snakehead fish, (Trei Ros in Cambodian) —frozen of course.
 You could also opt for Sea Bass, Tilapia or any freshwater fish.
 But personally, snakehead fish is always a winner with me.
-Although it has the same white, flaky meat as tilapia, snakehead meat is slightly more firm, and although both has a mild flavour, the tilapia leaves a slight fishy aftertaste whereas you wouldn’t detect any fishy aftertaste from the snakehead meat.
+Although it has the same white, flaky meat as tilapia, snakehead meat is slightly more firm, and although both have a mild flavour, the tilapia leaves a slight fishy aftertaste whereas you wouldn’t detect any fishy aftertaste from the snakehead meat.
 It is one ugly predatory fish, but when cooked, it is absolutely delicious.
 I found this great article on snakehead fish if you want to learn more about it.
 Aptly titled, “Snakehead Taste Test: Can a Fish This Ugly Taste That Good?”

 Main Ingredients for This Steamed Fish Recipe